solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

 {{< tabs >}}
 {{% tab name="Helm 2" %}}
 There are two options for installing with Helm 2.
-Note that in Gloo including and later than v1.2.3, you will have to explicitly set `crds.create=true`, as that is how we are managing compatibility between Helm 2 and 3.
+Note that in Gloo Edge including and later than v1.2.3, you will have to explicitly set `crds.create=true`, as that is how we are managing compatibility between Helm 2 and 3.

 You may use `helm install`: